Home

 There is no doubt this group exists.
 There may be a debate in whether to classify ADHD as disorder, a quite subjective term itself.
 There may be a debate over whether to medicate children or whether schools and workplaces should better accommodate differences.

 There is no scientific debate that this genetically linked ADHD group exists, so why the controversy about ADHD itself?
-Global warming has the same issue, in both cases press and media reporting a “heated” debate yet a clear, overwhelming majority of scientists are convinced by the data for both warming and ADHD.
+The media creates a heated debate where none exists, with the overwhelming majority of scientists and medical specialists are convinced by the evidence for ADHD.

 Controversy